jw120/mal/jw_elixir/README.md

   Be careful with ^ and $ as they match start/end of line, not string endings.
 If you want to match the whole string use: \A and \z. [link]

 Macros for :symbol - can we avoid ""

+Can we avoid type checking code and rely on elixir exceptions for not matching (done for first/rest/nth) - we should catch FunctionClauseError?